9 Places Associated with Historical Figures Who Loved Kanagawa

 Shigeru Yoshida is 155cm tall (according to the passport he used when visiting Europe and the United States)

-Shigeru Yoshida (1878-1967) was a representative postwar politician who served as a foreign ministry bureaucrat in various positions, including consul, secretary, and ambassador in various foreign countries before the war, and served as Prime Minister for a total of five terms (six years and two months) after the war.
+Shigeru Yoshida (1878 - 1967) was a leading postwar politician who served as a consul, secretary, and ambassador in various foreign countries as a foreign ministry official before the war, and after the war served as Prime Minister for a total of five terms (6 years and 2 months).

-The former Yoshida Shigeru residence (Oiso Town Local History Museum Annex) in Oiso Shiroyama Park was built as a villa in 1884 when Yoshida Shigeru's foster father, Kenzo, purchased the land and built it as a villa where Yoshida lived from around 1945 until his death in 1967.
-The residence burned down in March 2009, but was subsequently rebuilt and has been open to the public since 2017.
+The former Yoshida Shigeru residence (Oiso Town Local History Museum Annex), located within Oiso Shiroyama Park , was built in 1884 (Meiji 17) by Yoshida Shigeru's adoptive father, Kenzo, who purchased the land and built it as a vacation home, where Yoshida lived from around 1945 (Showa 20) until his death in 1967 (Showa 42).
+The residence was destroyed by fire in March 2009 (Heisei 21), but was subsequently rebuilt and has been open to the public since 2017 (Heisei 29).

-The former Yoshida Shigeru residence as seen from the Japanese garden
+View of the former Yoshida Shigeru residence from the Japanese garden

 entrance